starvagrant/toh/toh.markdown/a_mouse_named_margot.md

 "Nice to get a break sometimes.
 Me?
 I teach biology."

 "Also on sabbatical?"
+Creed offered Mouse the same vague safe haven.

 "Yes."

-"Two teachers off to Vegas in February rain."
+"Two teachers off to Vegas in February rain," Creed played the narrator.

 "Sounds like a terrible poem."